-2. Once you have done your shopping, gather current pay stubs for yourself (and your spouse if you are married).
-Then sit down and prepare a budget to see if you can afford to add a car payment to your present budget.
+- Prepare a New Budget.
+Once you have done your shopping, gather current pay stubs for you (and your spouse, if you are married).
+Then sit down and prepare a new budget to see if you can afford to add a car payment to your current budget.

-ANSWER: You can.
-You can enter a listing agreement with a real estate agent or work on your own and put your home on the market for sale.
-Once you receive a contract, you must add to the contract that the sale will be subject to court approval.
+Can I sell my house when I'm on Chapter 13?Yes, you can enter a listing agreement with a real estate agent, or work on your own to list your home for sale.
+Once you receive a contract, you must include an addendum that the sale will be subject to court approval.
 Once the motion for leave to sell is filed, the court will send notice to all creditors.
 The court will allow creditors 14 days to object to the sale.
 If no objections are filed within 14 days, the clerk will note no objections and you will be ready to close.
-Allow yourself 30 days to secure court approval.
-Once your home has been sold, you need to notify the office so we can assist you with securing your funds from the Chapter 13 trustee.
-NOTE: YOU WILL NOT RECEIVE MONEY FROM THE SALE AT THE TIME OF THE CLOSING.
-ALL PROCEEDS WILL BE FORWARDED BY THE CLOSING ATTORNEY TO THE TRUSTEE WHO WILL DISTRIBUTE ANY FUNDS YOU ARE TO RECEIVE TO YOU.
+Allow yourself at least 30 days to secure court approval.
+Once your home has sold, you will need to notify our office, so that we can assist you with securing the funds from the Chapter 13 Trustee.
+Note: You will not receive money from the sale at the time of closing.
+All proceeds must be forwarded by the closing attorney to the Trustee, who will then distribute any remaining funds to you.

 1. The total amount of money you will need to borrow to complete your program of study.